 |6-agriculture||01, 02, 03|

+Table.
+The table illustrate selected NACE codes for the first 6 categories of CPRS Main.
 Note that where a 2-digits (or 3-digits) NACE code is indicated, this means that all the 4-digits NACE codes contained in that code are mapped into the same CPRS.

 Reports of policy makers using CPRS